mercadopago/devsite-docs/guides/checkout-bricks/wallet-brick/opening-mode.en.md

 # Opening mode

 The opening scheme allows you to define how the checkout will open for the user.
 By default, Checkout Bricks is opened in a **redirect** way, that is, with user redirection within the same page.
-However, it is possible to customize the opening so that the opening is on an external page, for example, or define the **modal** model, in which Checkout Bricks is opened in a window within the site itself, without redirection.
+However, it is possible to customize the opening so that the opening is on an external page.

 > WARNING
 >
 > Attention
 >
 > It is **extremely important** to pay attention, when creating the preference, to the `back_urls` configuration, as they will be responsible for guiding the return flow to your website when the checkout is completed.
-For more information, see the [Callback URLs.](/developers/en/docs/checkout-bricks/wallet-brick/advanced-features/preferences#bookmark_redirigir_al_comprador_a_tu_sitio_web) section
+For more information, see the [Callback URLs.](/developers/en/docs/checkout-bricks/wallet-brick/advanced-features/preferences#bookmark_redirigir_al_comprador_a_tu_sitio_web) section.

-# Redirection scheme to another page
+## Redirection scheme to another page

 Changing the redirection behavior is done by the `redirectMode` property, which can assume the values `self` or `blank`.